osher/error-stringify/README.md

 require('error-stringify')(options, AppError)

 ```
-The later form is useful when you want to pick the options from a file instead of
+The later form is useful when you want to pick the options from a file and pass it as is,
-hardcoding it as a literal.
+so you can pass the base Error constructor in the 2nd argument.

 ## Installation

 ```
-npm install --save {}
+npm install error-stringify --save
 ```

 ## Alternatives I looked into:
  - (stringify-error)[https://www.npmjs.com/package/stringify-error]
  - (error-tojson)[https://www.npmjs.com/package/error-tojson]
  - (utils-error-to-json)[https://github.com/kgryte/utils-error-to-json]

 ## Lisence
 MIT, and that's it